From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Conclusion

 is non-parametric within A1--A4: the noise character, drift, covariance, fluctuation amplitude, and emergent time are all uniquely determined by theorem (Appendix~D).
 The empirical question is therefore whether A1--A4 hold, not whether the predictions follow from them.

 The Superspace Diffusion Framework defined by axioms A1--A4 is falsifiable.
-The Fokker--Planck equation on superspace, coarse-grained via the Mori--Zwanzig projection to galactic-scale gravitational degrees of freedom, generates non-parametric, first-principles predictions for the statistical distribution of gravitational acceleration.
+An implication is that the Fokker--Planck equation on superspace, coarse-grained via the Mori--Zwanzig projection to galactic-scale gravitational degrees of freedom, generates non-parametric, first-principles predictions for the statistical distribution of gravitational acceleration.
 These predictions are testable against galactic kinematic data including rotation curves, velocity dispersions, wide binaries, galaxy clusters, and gravitational lensing.
+Derivations and implications of contact with observational data in galactic kinematics, cosmology, horizon physics, emergence of classicality, particle physics, information theoretics, and foundational physics and mathematics are presented in the research navigator~\cite{Navigator2026}; the complete observational programme is the subject of forthcoming companion papers.
 If the axioms are incorrect, the predictions derived from them need not be physically operative: the observational confrontation therefore tests the axioms themselves, not merely their mathematical consequences.